Summary of Requirements

 A Note About Health Insurance

-All enrolled international students in the F-1 visa category are required to purchase the university student health insurance plan each year they are studying here.
+All enrolled international students must carry health insurance; those in the F-1 visa category are required to purchase the University student health insurance plan each year they are studying here.
 These students are enrolled in the plan automatically and charges will appear on your UMass Dartmouth bill.
-Please see the additional information in the Health Insurance link below.
+Please see additional information in the Health Insurance link.

 The following University officials are authorized to sign the I-20 forms and other F-1 paperwork: